Skip to content

 Fredrikstad old town

-This way goods are usually sold in Fredrikstad
+This way, goods are usually sold in Fredrikstad

-Nowadays, indeed, there are no militaries, as Fredrikstad had turned into an ordinary civil town over time.
+Nowadays, there are no militaries, as Fredrikstad had turned into an ordinary civil town over time.
 Yet, its old town remained pretty untouched, and you still can stroll the cozy, tiny streets of Fredrikstad’s old town, where only militaries had lived just a few centuries ago.

 A cozy café right in the center of Fredrikstad’s old town is a bright example of turning into a civil organization.
 Several centuries ago, it was a café where only military officers could enter – a canteen for soldiers had been located just across the street.
 Now, you can still perceive the very sense of the café’s old history, as its interior looks the same way as a few hundred years ago.
-I would highly suggest you to try some of its really delicious and somewhat out-and-outer desserts.
+I would highly suggest you try some of its really delicious and somewhat out-and-out desserts.

 fredrikstad cafe